• Skip to primary navigation

 Red Safari van on side of the road on Vancouver Island

-There is public transport on Vancouver Island, but it’s not an extensive network.
-You can find more information here.
+While there is public transport on Vancouver Island, it's not an extensive network.
+Services are limited to cities and larger towns.

-However, in my opinion, the best way to explore Vancouver Island is by car.
+In my opinion, the best way to explore Vancouver Island is by car.
 You can easily rent a car or a campervan for your Vancouver Island trip.

 Or, if you are planning to stay in Canada for a longer period of time, you can consider buying a car instead of renting one.